raki-1203/raki-1203.github.io/_posts/information/Paper/Transformer/2021-09-24-Attention Is All You Need paper reveiw (4).md

 ---
-title: "Day_36 01.
-Attention Is All You Need paper review (4)"
+title: "Attention Is All You Need paper review (4)"

 categories:
   - Transformer